 - The sale agreement may include customer or supplier lists but novation of contracts will inevitably take place following sale, and are therefore ultimately subject to the agreement of the customers or suppliers.
 This is a risk that is taken by the buyer, and the sale price should reflect this.

-A buyer will usually accept these risks as they are often overridden by the discount applied to the sale, and if the buyer was a director of the company or business in insolvency, they will be able to make an educated decision on how high these risks are.
+A buyer will usually accept these risks as they are often overridden by the discount applied to the sale, and if the buyer was a director of the company or business in insolvency, they will be able to make an educated decision on the level of these risks.

 How can we help?